BertilFrigaard/Snudget/README.md

 *By Bertil Frigaard*

 ## Try it yourself
-Or you can try it out yourself at https://snudget.bertilfrigaard.dk
+You can try it out yourself at https://snudget.bertilfrigaard.dk

 ## About